Sunday 8 December

 Brian Buggy OAM, Conductor

-The 2019 season finale from the Sydney Youth Orchestra brings together young love, a testimony to friendship, and heart-stopping action in a program directed by SYO Chief Conductor Alexander Briger.
+The 2019 season finale from the Sydney Youth Orchestra features so many favourites from excerpts from Prokofiev’s Romeo and Juliet, bringing together young love, a testimony to friendship, and heart-stopping action in a program directed by SYO Chief Conductor Alexander Briger.

 Shakespeare’s Romeo and Juliet has been channelled into countless musical adaptations from operas (Gounod) to symphonies (Berlioz) to musicals (Bernstein’s West Side Story), but the tragedy of young love framed against the violence of warring families bearing ‘ancient grudge’ in the streets of fair Verona has never had a more visceral musical setting than Prokofiev’s classic ballet score of 1938.